 Carbon Monoxide produced by gas appliances is probably the biggest danger to us which is why a detecting it is essential.
 When a gas appliance burns it produces products of combustion.
 When it is burning correctly the appliance we have what is called complete combustion which produces carbon dioxide or Co2, oxygen and energy.
 When there is a problem with the appliance, we have incomplete combustion and this will produce this poisonous gas and oxygen and is something an alarm will recognise and sound to you.

 An appliance will produce this incomplete combustion when its has either been fitted incorrectly, poorly repaired/ maintained or when vents, chimneys or flues are blocked or partially blocked which effects the air ratios or the path of the products of combustion.
 This is why it is vital to have your appliance serviced regularly by a qualified, registered engineer with a name you can trust.
 Have a quick look at your appliance to see if you can see a yellow/ orange flame instead of blue or sooty build ups on or around the appliance.
 These can be a tell tale sign of an appliance burning incorrectly.

-A carbon monoxide detector is a device every home should have
+An alarm is a device every home should have

 An alarm will detect, obviously, harmful gas levels and should be installed in every home.
 The levels of co gas are measured over a period of time and will sound a warning when it detects dangerous levels of the gas in the air.
 This will give the user time to start ventilating the property, getting out and letting experts inspect the appliances and inform them when it is safe to reenter.